sergioavazquez/fitbox/README.md

 ![640_360](https://i.imgur.com/DsGacRf.png "640 x 360")

-Also `fitWidth` is enabled which means it's not only going to scale vertically but horizontally too.
+In the example above `fitWidth` is also enabled which means it's not only going to scale vertically but horizontally.

 If fitting vertically and horizontally at the same time it will always pick the smallest scale.